 Remember those top copywriter I mentioned before ~ Brian, Roberta and Sonia?
 They didn’t get good at writing by reading about writing.
 They didn’t get good at headline writing by thinking about writing.
-They got good at headline writing just like we will: by practising it lots and accepting that it’s never going to be perfect but can only get better.
+They got good at headline writing just like you will: by practicing it lots and accepting that it’s never going to be perfect but can only get better.

 1. Come up with 5 headlines for your blog from the styles above: How to, why, question, numbered list and best or worst.
 If you’ve got categories on your blog, come up with 5 titles for the headline styles above that you could actually use on your blog.

 2. Go back through your blog archives and see if there are any boring headlines.
 If you find some improve them or come up with better headlines on the same topic that you can write about another time or just change the headline so more people read it.